-As floor plans are becoming more open and the kitchen is more integrated into the main living areas of the home, it becomes increasingly important to carry good design practices into the kitchen.
-This includes decisions on appliances, cabinetry, accessories, backsplash color, among other things.
+As floor plans become more open and the kitchen more integrated into the main living area of the home, it is becoming increasingly important to incorporate good design practices into the kitchen.
+This includes decisions about appliances, cabinets, accessories, backsplash colors, among others.

-The kitchen is seeing renewed attention as an area to make improvements-particularly among do-it-yourselfers.
-According to a recent survey from Lowe’s, more than 70 percent of women homeowners surveyed say they feel prepared to be solely responsible for their home-including maintenance, repairs and improvements.
-Nearly all of these female homeowners say they prefer to take on these projects without professional help, a significant increase over what they said just three years ago.
-According to the survey findings, the kitchen is the most popular room to upgrade.
+Kitchens are seeing renewed attention as an area for improvement—especially among do-it-yourselfers.
+According to a recent survey from Lowe’s, more than 70 percent of women homeowners surveyed chose the Promo Daihatsu Makassar they felt ready to take full responsibility for repairs, and upgrades.
+Nearly all of these female homeowners said they preferred to work on this project without professional help, a significant improvement from what they said three years ago.
+According to survey findings, the kitchen is the most popular room to upgrade.

-Renowned design expert and HGTV host Sarah Richardson recommends a starting point to help make sense of kitchen design trends.
-“It’s important to consider three main points when determining design direction, they are: color, materials and the function the space will serve for the family,” she advises.
+Renowned design expert and HGTV host Sarah Richardson recommends a starting point to help understand kitchen design trends.
+“It is important to consider three main things in determining the design direction, namely: color, material, and function of the family room,” he suggested.

 When people think about introducing color into kitchen design, they generally go directly to the wall color or backsplash pattern or flooring.
 Today’s color choices extend beyond those areas to dishes, glassware, small kitchen appliances, pots and pans, cabinetry, countertops and furniture.
 Richardson advises, “Yesterday’s neutrals have given way to an intense color palette.
 A few hot trends: poppy red, blue-gray and luminous, metallic finishes.”
 Even homeowners not ready to make a bold color choice on the walls can add colorful accents to the room by choosing bright accessories or adding beautiful fabric upholstery to the kitchen chairs.